-One of the funders, the US Stanley Medical Research Institute, did not reply, but psychiatrist Edwin Fuller Torrey, associate director of research at the institute, complained about me in two letters to the CEO of the Cochrane Collaboration, journalist Mark Wilson.
-Torrey is a malicious character.
-Among other things, he wrote:
+One of the funders, the US Stanley Medical Research Institute, did not reply, but psychiatrist Edwin Fuller Torrey, associate director of research at the institute, complained about me

 "The Cochrane Collaboration's credibility rests upon the assumption of objectivity ...
 Such objectivity appears to be very much in doubt for Dr. Peter C. Gøtzsche who identifies himself as the Director of the Nordic Cochrane Center and as the Protector of the Hearing Voices Network in Denmark.
 This organization promotes the belief that auditory hallucinations are merely one end of a normal behavioral spectrum, thus casting doubt on whether schizophrenia actually exists as a disease, and that hearing voices are caused by trauma in childhood, for which there is no solid evidence.
 Given such clear lack of objectivity, I personally would not find any Cochrane publication on mental illness to be credible."